stefan-jansen/machine-learning-for-trading/04_alpha_factor_research/README.md

 # Chapter 04: Alpha Factor Research & Evaluation

+Alpha factors aim to predict the price movements of assets in the investment universe based on the available market, fundamental, or alternative data.
+A factor may combine one or several input variables, but assumes a single value for each asset every time the strategy evaluates the factor.

+Trade decisions typically rely on relative values across assets.
+Trading strategies are often based on signals emitted by multiple factors, and we will see that machine learning (ML) models are particularly well suited to integrate the various signals efficiently to make more accurate predictions.

 ## Engineering Alpha Factor

+Alpha factors are transformations of market, fundamental, and alternative data that contain predictive signals.
+They are designed to capture risks that drive asset returns.
+One set of factors describes fundamental, economy-wide variables such as growth, inflation, volatility, productivity, and demographic risk.
+Another set consists of tradeable investment styles such as the market portfolio, value-growth investing, and momentum investing.

+There are also factors that explain price movements based on the economics or institutional setting of financial markets, or investor behavior, including known biases of this behavior.
+The economic theory behind factors can be rational, where the factors have high returns over the long run to compensate for their low returns during bad times, or behavioral, where factor risk premiums result from the possibly biased, or not entirely rational behavior of agents that is not arbitraged away.

 ### Important Factor Categories

+In an idealized world, categories of risk factors should be independent of each other (orthogonal), yield positive risk premia, and form a complete set that spans all dimensions of risk and explains the systematic risks for assets in a given class.
+In practice, these requirements will hold only approximately.

 - [Dissecting Anomalies](http://schwert.ssb.rochester.edu/f532/ff_JF08.pdf) by Eugene Fama and Ken French (2008)
 - [Explaining Stock Returns: A Literature Review](https://www.ifa.com/pdfs/explainingstockreturns.pdf) by James L. Davis (2001)